latexstudio/LaTeX-1/classycv/readme.md

 *classycv* provides an **extension** and **modification** mechanism by exposing `\classycvDefineComponent`.
 This command allows the user to define a custom command for any of the components used by the output creating commands and environments (such as `CoverLetter`, `Resume` and `attachment`).

+Components are identified by *keys* (e.g. `/cover letter/header` identifies the the component creating the header of the cover letter).
+The keys reflect the logical structure of the document.
+Defining a component identified by `<key>` changes the command used for creating the output.
+This allows in-depth customization.

 ### EXAMPLES

 #### Removing a Component